AbstractGeek/rusmalai-math-workshop/README.md

 	* The basic idea of Statistical tests

 * Day 3: Bayesian approach to probability
-	* Bayesian method
+	* Bayesian method with examples
-	* posterior/prior distribution
+	* posterior/prior distribution with examples
+	* Examples and implementation of Bayesian methods
+	* Bootstrap methods and highlight some problems

+* Day 4: Maximum Likelihood Estimation, Maximum Aposteriori Probability and practical uses of them

 ## Linear Algebra